ryanramage/zod-jsdocs-types-example/README.md

 This project demonstrates using Zod as an alternative to TypeScript for adding types to JavaScript projects.

-## Benefits of Using Zod
+## Benefits of style shown
 * Runtime type checking for enhanced reliability
 * Autocompletion support in popular editors (VSCode, Vim)
-* Works with vanilla JavaScript - no TypeScript required
+* Works with vanilla JavaScript - no TypeScript required, no build step
-* Seamless integration with published npm modules
+* Published modules retain type information for consumers
-* IDE support through prepublished type definitions
+* build/install/clean npm targets for project hygine

-## Getting Started
+## Test the code
 ```
 npm i
 npm test